-NIP funds may only be used to pay for eligible rehabilitation/repair costs as noted in section 6 of this guide.
+Revive funds may only be used to pay for eligible rehabilitation/repair costs as noted in section 6 of this guide.

-NIP funds cannot be used to pay for fees charged by Members or sponsors for providing the subsidy to a homeowner.
+Revive funds cannot be used to pay for fees charged by Members or sponsors for providing the subsidy to a homeowner.

-• The rate of interest, points, fees, and any other charges for all loans that are made for the project in conjunction with the subsidy shall not exceed a reasonable market rate of interest, points, fees, and other charges for loans of similar maturity, terms, and risk.
+• As required by § 1291.42(g), Financing Costs: The rate of interest, points, fees, and any other charges for all loans that are made for the project in conjunction with the subsidy shall not exceed a reasonable market rate of interest, points, fees, and other charges for loans of similar maturity, terms, and risk.

-Each participating Member will be limited to \$800,000 in annual NIP funds unless such limit is waived by the Board.
+• Each participating Member will be limited to \$600,000 in annual Revive funds unless such limit is waived by the Board.
+Funds will be made available on a rolling allocation in increments of \$200,000 until member cap has been reached.